 As a result of the economic and financial crisis Ecuador collapsed in 1999.
 This represented an important push factor for abut 600,000 individuals who over a period of a few years (1999-2005) left from a country with a population of 12.7 millions.
 A unique feature of this migration episode is that the US and Spain received about 80 to 90% of all Ecuadorians.
 Moreover, the number of Ecuadorians that migrated to Spain was roughly 3 times larger than the corresponding flow to the US.
-Bertoli et al (2011, 2013) argue that the lower cost of migrating to Spain explains the huge exodus towards the lower income country.
+Bertoli et al (2011,

+2013) argue that the lower cost of migrating explains the huge exodus towards the low income country.

-The migration policy in Spain was particularly attractive.
-Since 1963 a visa waiver program existed for Ecuadorians visiting Spain for a period of up to 3 months.
-Those who wished to immigrate could simply overstayed the three-months period, became undocumented workers, and wait for one of the frequent amnesties in the early 2000s to legalize their status.
-The lax Spanish immigration policy substantially influence the location choices of Ecuadorian immigrants.
+The migration policy in Spain was particularly attractive for Ecuadorians.
+Since 1963 a visa waiver program allow them to visit Spain for a period of up to 3 months.
+Those who wished to migrate could simply overstayed the three-months period, became undocumented workers, and wait for one of the frequent amnesties in the early 2000s to legalize their status.
+The lax Spanish immigration policy substantially influence the location choices of immigrants.
 According to the calculations in Bertoli et al (2011) the Ecuadorian population in Spain increased from 76,000 individuals before the crisis to 457,000 in 2005, and represented 12 percent of immigration flows to Spain between 1999 and 2005.

 Table 1 display the stock of immigrants in Spain during the 2000s recorded in the Local Population Registry.
-Since 2001, this data source provides an accurate measure of the number of immigrants, both legal and illegal.
-The reason is that by 2000 a new migration law as approved (Ley Organica 4/2000) that increased the incentives for illegal migrants to register, by allowing them to document their residence in Spain in the occurrence of a future amnesty and by granting access to the public health and education system.
+Since 2001, the data should provide an accurate measure of the number of immigrants, both legal and illegal.
+The reason is that by 2000 a new migration law (Ley Organica 4/2000) increased the incentives for illegal migrants to register, by allowing them to document their residence in Spain in the occurrence of an amnesty and by granting access to the public health and education system.

 The visa waiver program between Ecuador and Spain was terminated in August 2003.
 After this date, Ecuadorian migrants needed a visa to enter any EU member state.
-The inflows of Ecuadorians to Spain dropped sharply immediately after the requirement, and the United States became the main destination for Ecuadorians in 2004
+The inflows of Ecuadorians to Spain dropped sharply immediately after the requirement, and the United States became the main destination for Ecuadorians in 2004 and 2005 (Bertoli et al 2011).
+Table 1 also shows the stabilization in the stock of immigrants from Ecuador during the second half of the 2000s.